 Undaunted, he was back a year later to try again.
-There was more battles with natives and he killed seven of a large posse of 200 that were attacking him.
-This time he followed the Darling until it joined the Murray near Wentworth.
+There was more battles with natives and he killed seven of a large posse of 200 that attacked him.
+He followed the Darling until it joined the Murray near Wentworth.
 Mitchell went on to see the Grampians and he followed the Glenelg River to the Bass Strait coast (where Nelson is now).
 Mitchell returned to Sydney a hero after opening up this vast stretch of Australia Felix to Europeans.

 Mitchell followed the Cogoon Creek which he renamed what he thought the natives called it: Muckadilla Creek.
 This took him into great pastoral country west of what is now Roma.
-He christened a hill in the region Mt Abundance and from its top, marvelled over what he called a “a champaign region, spotted with wood, stretching as far as human vision or even the telescope would reach.”
+He named a hill in the region Mt Abundance and from its top, marvelled over what he called a “a champaign region, spotted with wood, stretching as far as human vision or even the telescope would reach.”
 Mitchell would continue west to find the Warrego and Barcoo Rivers but it was his description of Mt Abundance that resonated.
 By champaign, Mitchell meant undulating country, but many who followed in his path were made drunk by his vision.
-It was his final exploration.